 Wednesday 10.00 – 11.15am

 04 389 4944

 Our four groups are based in Wellington, the Kapiti Coast, Lower Hutt and Palmerston North, New Zealand.
 Any woman can join, provided she’s over 35.
-We have a total of between forty to fifty women dancing across all four groups.

 There is no entry requirement.
 Previous experience is not necessary and the groups are a mix of experienced, less experienced and beginner dancers.

 Nearly every year since 1999 we have performed a new programme of contemporary dance.
 We now have a repertoire of about thirty dances.

 Jan Bolwell is the director and main choreographer, but dances are also created by the directors of the Hutt Crows (Carolyn McKeefry) and the Palmerston North Crows (Tania Kopytko).
 We have also had guest choreographers such as Sacha Copland, director of Java Dance Company.